learnscripture/learnscripture.net/docs/architecture.rst

 * Mailgun for sending and receiving emails.
 Webhooks and routes (including bounce handling) are set up with the management command ``setup_mailgun``.

-* Google analytics for statistics.
+* Google Analytics for statistics.
 There are also some stats of our own which can be viewed at http://learnscripture.net/stats/?requests&full_accounts although this hasn't always been working.